geoffmiller/react-pixel-art-canvas/README.md

 This is a "as headless as possible" HTML Canvas pixel art creator React component.
 It was originally embedded into an app I was building but I wanted something less tied to a particular UI/CSS/Component framework so I abstracted it out into it's own thing.
 It's very much built for my current usecase but I figured it might work for someone else too (or at least have some copy/pastable bits).

-It's composed of 3 canvas elements all stacked up as "layers" - `background | drawing | foreground`
+#### It's composed of 3 canvas elements all stacked up as "layers"

+`background | drawing | foreground`

 **background** - is used to add background images that you want to "trace" or reference.
 It can be toggled on/off.

 **drawing** - this is were all the actually drawing happens.
 Cannot be toggled on/off.
+Has an optional history for undo functionality.

 **foreground** - this is where we create a grid based on the pixel size set/selected.
 It can be toggled on/off